OEE Dashboards: 4 Examples with Excel, PowerBI, Grafana & Co.

 2. PowerBI

 A robust solution for those who have already invested in Microsoft's ecosystem.
-It offers sophisticated visualization options and is compatible with ENLYZE, allowing users to access real-time data quickly and seamlessly.
+It offers sophisticated visualization options and is compatible with ENLYZE, allowing users to quickly and seamlessly access real-time data.

 3. Grafana

-Best suited for advanced users who already have extensive data sources and want to conduct complex time series analyses.
-Grafana supports dynamic dashboards that are ideal for displaying OEE data in real-time, especially in conjunction with ENLYZE.
+Well suited for advanced users who already have extensive data sources and want to perform complex time series analyses.
+Grafana supports dynamic dashboards that are ideal for displaying OEE data in real time, especially in conjunction with ENLYZE.

 4. ENLYZE

-Those who want to remove the tedious and time-consuming OEE calculation from the workflow and also want access to easy-to-understand KPI visualizations will find ENLYZE to be the best option.
+For those who want to eliminate the tedious and time-consuming OEE calculation from their workflow and also gain access to easily understandable KPI visualizations, ENLYZE is the ideal choice.

-Today, at least four different MDE solutions need to be integrated to utilize machine data.
+Today, at least 4 different machine data solutions must be integrated to utilize machine data.
 This integration takes time and money.

-We solve this problem at ENLYZE by bundling the four products into one product.
-This way, you don't have a lengthy IT project with high costs, but a product that works from day one.
+We at ENLYZE avoid this problem by bundling the 4 products into one product.
+As a result, you have no lengthy IT project with high costs, but rather a product that works from day one.

 What should OEE dashboards look like?

-After selecting the right software, the question remains how to visualize OEE in the most understandable way.
-Therefore, we present four dashboards with the most important KPIs and visualization methods below.
+After selecting the appropriate software, the question remains of how to visualize the OEE in the most comprehensible way.
+Therefore, we will present four dashboards with the most important KPIs and visualization methods.

 1. OEE Overview